Future Manufacturing

 The US is a global leader in the adoption and development of industry 4.0 technologies in manufacturing.
 However, the US manufacturing sector is expected to have around 2 million unfilled jobs, according to industry insights from Deloitte.
 Small and medium-sized manufacturers make up the majority of the manufacturing ecosystem and may be most impacted by gaps in recruiting and training for the next generation of workers.

-This project seeks to 1) identify industry-based training opportunities for adopting and implementing cyber manufacturing technologies, 2) outline equitable onboarding and retention opportunities to build a diverse cyber manufacturing workforce, and 3) develop a career pipeline into the manufacturing industry.
+As part of a larger project supported by the National Science Foundation, the Education and Workforce Development (EWD) team seeks to 1) identify industry-based training opportunities for adopting and implementing cyber manufacturing technologies, 2) outline equitable onboarding and retention opportunities to build a diverse cyber manufacturing workforce, and 3) develop a career pipeline into the manufacturing industry.

-This project is led by Dr. Julie Hui, assistant professor at Michigan’s School of Information, and Dr. Sarah Crane, research manager at the Economic Growth Institute at University of Michigan.
-This project is in collaboration with the University of California San Diego and is funded by the National Science Foundation.
+This principal investigator is Dr. Neil Dasgupta, and the EWD team is led by Dr. Julie Hui, assistant professor at Michigan’s School of Information, and Mengjie Lyu, PhD, a researcher at the Economic Growth Institute at the University of Michigan.
+This project is a collaboration with the University of Michigan’s College of Engineering, the University of Michigan’s School of Information, and the University of California San Diego.

 My role

-As the graduate research assistant, I will be assisting in conducting interviews with cyber manufacturing leaders, solution vendors, and shop floor workers to understand their experiences with technology adoption in the workplace.
-Moreover, I will contribute to the qualitative data analysis, literature review, and write-up of a manuscript for publication.
+As the graduate research assistant, I assist in conducting interviews with manufacturing leaders, solution vendors, ecosystem representatives, and shop floor workers to understand their perceptions and experiences with new technology adoption in the workplace.
+Moreover, I aid in qualitative data analysis, literature review, and writing manuscripts for publication.